2018 Gathering & Annual Sessions

 - Bonfire Friday night after the Dance

-Healing Center Breezeway 2, from 2-5pm on Friday & Saturday.
-Come in for some quiet time, a cup of tea, and Reiki or massage.
+Healing Center Breezeway 2, from 1-5pm on Friday & Saturday.
+Reiki, quiet, tea, & cookies.

 Music Making Singing after meals • The Faith & No Practice Band • “Jammin’ on the Bench”